 8. Greenwich Park

 In addition to the gardens, you’ll also find the Royal Observatory, which had a memorable impact on the history of navigation and astronomy.
-It is known worldwide as the site of the Prime Meridian that served as the reference point for Greenwich Mean Time.
+It is known worldwide as the site of the Prime Meridian and served as the reference point for Greenwich Mean Time.

 Greenwich Park is open all year round from 6 a.m. to 9.30 p.m. and hosts many events throughout the year, including a 5k or 10k race.